julianeisel/devdocs/docs/contributing/editing.md

 ## Adding/Enabling Extensions & Plugins

 Extensions and plugins are controlled via the `mkdocs.yml` file.
-If additional Python modules are necessary for one, they must be added to the following places:
+If additional Python modules are necessary for one, they must be added to the `requirements.txt` file.

-- In the `pip install` command of the [build instructions](building.md#2-install-prerequisites).
-- The GitHub Actions workflow configurations in `.github/workflow/deploy.yml` and `deploy_insiders.yml`, to deploy the generated documentation HTML.

 ## Configuring (Settings, Extensions, Plugins, etc.)